tgreiser/touchdesigner-ir8-comps/README.md

                   In a live system, this would be color mapped onto a Phong, which is then applied to you imported Geometry (model + UV).

+* TOPtoDAT        - Stupid touch tricks.
+This is a nicely formatted DAT for pixel mapping content from a TOP.
+                    Not high performance, intended to be used with LED screens maybe 64x64.

+* TOPtoSOP        - Stupid touch tricks.
+Turn a TOP into a SOP.
+The only way I know to sort of texture inside the SOP domain (without rendering).
+Useful for pixel mapping.

 * tuio-25d        - Quick and dirty fix to make the existing tuio component work in "2.5 D" mode

 * tuioToggleutton - For my LoveWave/SpacePalette build, I used this for the "buttons".
 A small tuio panel provides